gonzalober/cv/README.md

 #### October 2009 – February 2011 KPMG, Buenos Aires Senior Auditor

-- Audited financial statements under IFRS and Argentine GAAP.
+- Managed and supervised a team of junior colleagues.
 - Credit and loan revision of the accounting records applying research and analyses process.
-- Performed risk assessments on key business activities covering the risk of material mis-statement.
-- Managed and supervised a team of junior colleagues.

-## Education
+## Skills

-- 2020 Makers Academy Software Development Bootcamp.
-I worked on different full stack projects with emphasis on Javascript, Ruby, TDD, integration tests, pair programming and CI/CD with Travis.
-Some of the projects I worked on were:
-- CatchMe app: a web application that allows you to race with your friends remotely.
-The backend is done with Node.js, frontend with React, they communicate with a graphql API, database with PostgreSQL and to get the coordinates it uses the web navigator geolocation API(Javascript).
-Frontend repo [here](https://github.com/gonzalober/catchme-web), backend repo [here](https://github.com/kiriarf/catchme-server).
-- Acebook App: a web application where the user can post public messages where its friends can see and comment and/or like on their messages.
-The backend is built in Ruby on Rails, frontend with React Native, API interface ActiveRecord, database with PostgreSQL.
-Frontend repo [here](https://github.com/charlie-galb/acebook-team-lifesavers-frontend), backend repo [here](https://github.com/gonzalober/acebook-team-life-savers).
-- CFA Level 1 (2019): Chartered Financial Analyst.
-- 2015 - 2016 MSc Finance [Exchange Programme] European Business School, London.
-- 2014 - 2015 MSc Finance CEMA University, Buenos Aires.
-- 2005 - 2010 Bachelor of Business Administration, Finance Universidad Nacional del Centro de la Provincia de Buenos Aires.
+#### Curiosity

+I started being fascinated about programming 5 years ago when I was doing eDx Data science on python courses.
+These courses were really an eye opener to me as I discovered how vast and interesting the coding world is.

+#### Team player

+My experience have demostrated me that when working in a team increases the commitment of each team member with the team's objective.
+As a consequence, team's output will be higher quality and with fewer errors.
+I also have ability, when necessary, to stepback in order to evaluate the different alternatives that my team-mates are proposing.

-## Training & Skills
+## Training

-- Nodejs
-- Javascript
-- React
-- PostgreSQL
-- GraphQL
-- Apollo Server
-- Ruby
-- Modelling
 - Databases and SQL for Data Science (2020).
 Coursera
 - Foundations of Data Science (2018): Computational Thinking with Python and Inferential Thinking by Resampling.
 University of California, Berkeley (edX)
 - Technical and Fundamental Analysis Course (2014), CEMA University
 - Executive Programme in Capital Markets (2013), CEMA University
 - Presentation, Leadership and Coaching training (2010), KPMG